abdelfetah18/web-server/README.md

 2. HashTable
 3. SinglyLinkedList

-`the documentation for these classes will comming soon.`
+`The documentation for the previous Classes will be comming soon.`

 ### Main Classes:
 1. Server.